 - Academy of Nutrition and Dietetics

-Along with exercise and nutrition it’s important to ensure you get enough sleep.
-With a never ending list of things to complete, it can be almost impossible to get the sleep you need.
-A lack of sleep, or sleep deprivation, can have a lasting effect on your performance at work, home and school.
-Living in a hyper-connected world like we do, it can often be difficult to turn it off and disconnect from your screens.
+Along with exercise and nutrition, it’s important to ensure you get enough sleep.
+With a never-ending list of things to complete, it can be almost impossible to get the rest you need.
+Sleep deprivation can have a lasting effect on your health, as well as your performance at work, home, and school.
+Living in a technological and hyper-connected world like we do, it can often be difficult to disconnect from your screens.

-A lack of sleep can be detrimental to keeping up with all of your responsibilities.
-Not only will you fall behind in your professional work, but it could cause chaos in your family life as well.
-A sleep deficit can affect your ability to focus, complete tasks in a timely manner, creativity, decision making, and irritability.
-The Center for Disease Control and Prevention recommends 7 or more hours per night for healthy adults.
-More than 30% of adults are not meeting those recommended levels though.
+A lack of sleep can prevent you from keeping up with important responsibilities.
+Not only can losing sleep cause you to fall behind in your professional work, but it can also disrupt your personal or family life.
+A sleep deficit can affect your ability to focus, impacting your creativity and decision-making abilities.
+This can ultimately cause irritability that impacts your ability to complete tasks in a timely manner.
+The Centers for Disease Control and Prevention recommends getting seven or more hours of sleep per night for healthy adults.
+However, more than 30% of adults are not meeting those recommended levels.

 - Inability to concentrate